LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 Sikiric P et al. “Brain-gut axis and pentadecapeptide BPC 157: Theoretical and practical implications.”
 Curr Neuropharmacol.
 2016.
 PubMed

-Tendon Fibroblast Growth Hormone Receptor Expression
+Tendon Fibroblast GHR Expression

 BPC-157 Gastrointestinal Cytoprotection Research